 A boatbuilding school isn’t going to bring in a lot of foot traffic like a retail store, but it will bring in educated men and women, some of whom will stay in the area.
 The school and its students spend money in the community.
-Cedarville is seeing the financial benefit of the school the cultural benefit is also gaining ground.
+Cedarville is seeing the financial benefit of the school and the cultural benefit is also gaining ground.

-Boat shops across the nation are craftsmen in their 60s and 70s young skilled workers to take their place. says this school is working with boat shops to fill that deficit.
+Boat shops across the nation are depending on craftsmen who are in their 60s and 70s.
+There aren’t enough young skilled workers to take their place.

+McIntire says this school is working with boat shops to fill that deficit.

 We’re also filling in as the older craftsmen retire, so we’re maintaining a tradition that’s been in place for well over a hundred years in the Great Lakes area. (: )